 It’s important to remember that every student is different – some are raring to go in freshmen year and want to visit early, while others need to limit their visits to avoid overwhelm.
 Some families have ample time and resources for visiting schools all over the country; others have to be more strategic to maximize a limited number of visits.

 Here’s my suggested strategy for timing your campus visits:

 Beware of visiting too early

 For many freshmen and sophomores, college seems long way off and a campus visit won’t have much meaning.
-When I ask students about visits they made before junior year, they often have vague memories of random things (“The food was great and we saw deer outside the dorms!”).
-It’s natural – at this age, students are learning to navigate high school and aren’t yet thinking about college in earnest.
-So while you may be eager to start researching early, think twice before taking your student to a bunch of campuses before they are really ready.
+When I ask students about visits they made before junior year, they often have vague memories of random things (“We saw deer outside the dorms!”)
+Its natural – younger students are learning to navigate high school and aren’t yet thinking about college in earnest.
+So while a parent may be eager to start researching early, think twice before taking your student to a bunch of campuses before junior year.

 That being said, some students are genuinely ready to start visiting early and have the maturity to make sense of what they see.
 Furthermore, a few strategic visits to enticing campuses can do wonders for getting freshmen and sophomores excited, giving them the motivation to keep their grades up.
 Ultimately, parents know their own children best and can decide the ideal time to start campus visits.